AllenInstitute/bmtk/docs/autodocs/source/neuroscience_gateway.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. When you login you will be prompted to ``Create New Folder`` that can be used for running BMTK applications.
-Click on that button, we will give it a "Label" of **bmtk_simulations** and an appropiate description:
+Click on that button, we will give it a "Label" of **bmtk_simulations** and an appropriate description:

 .. raw:: html